ovh/docs/pages/web_cloud/email_and_collaborative_solutions/using_the_outlook_web_app_webmail/owa_directory_sharing/guide.en-ie.md

 It is not always appropriate to delegate the usage of an entire email account.
 The Exchange folder sharing feature allows you to grant other users access to selected folders in your account by assigning very specific permissions.

-**This guide explains how to share folders and define their access permissions using the Outlook Web App (OWA).**
+**This guide explains how to share folders and define their access permissions using the Outlook Web Access (OWA).**

 > [!primary]
 >